Nintendo 64 accessories: Development and backup

-Eventually, the SGI systems were supplanted by the SN Maestro 64, a development kit built under license by SN Systems.
-This kit took the form of a cartridge that slotted into a standard Nintendo 64 console and connected to a PC via cable.
-Third-party development kits included the IS-VIEWER 64 and Partner 64, while the Monegi Smart Pack enabled real-time development on the console.
-The Doctor V64 by Bung Enterprises allowed games to be loaded via CD, with the more affordable Doctor V64 Jr. offering PC connectivity through a parallel port.
-Bung also produced the DX 256 Super Game Saver and the DS1 Super Doctor Save Card.
+By 1999, the SGI systems were supplanted by the SN Maestro 64, a development kit built under license by SN Systems.
+This kit has a cartridge connecting a standard Nintendo 64 console to a PC via cable.
+Third-party development kits include the IS-VIEWER 64, Partner-N64 and the Monegi Smart Pack which enabled real-time development on the console.
+The Doctor V64 by Bung Enterprises loads games from CD, and the more affordable Doctor V64 Jr. connects to the PC through a parallel port.
+Bung produced the DX 256 Super Game Saver and the DS1 Super Doctor Save Card.
 Similar devices include the CD 64 (a CD-ROM drive by UFO/Success Company) and the Mr. Backup Z64, a ZIP drive for backups and cartridge playback.
-DexDrive was a retail adapter that connected a Nintendo 64 Controller Pak to a PC for save game sharing.
-Modern alternatives like the Everdrive 64, ED64 Plus, N64 Neo Myth, and 64Drive use SD cards or USB for ROM storage and file transfer.
+DexDrive connects a Nintendo 64 Controller Pak to a PC for save game sharing.
+Modern alternatives like the Everdrive 64 and SummerCart64 use SD cards or USB for ROM storage and file transfer.